Skip to main content

 • What it is: Additional heat loss added as a percentage of the calculated total.

-How to review: Configure the spare loss percentage in Heat Load > General or override it in the room’s properties.
+How to review: Configure the Spare Loss percentage in Heat Load > General or override it in the Room’s properties.

 Heat Gain